deadlyvipers/dojo_rules/introduction.md

-Hello, may I enter the dojo please?
+Hi, may I enter the dojo please?
 My favorite Code School Course is Angular and JavaScript.